-Medigap: If some part of Original Medicare doesn’t offer all the coverage you need, a Medigap plan might be for you.
-This plan costs the recipient upfront money but can help by further reducing or altogether eliminating co-pays and deductibles.
-You’re also not tied to just Original Medicare’s approved providers, including coverage if you travel outside of the United States.
+Medigap: If some part of Original Medicare doesn’t offer all the coverage you need, a Medicare Supplement plan might be for you.
+This plan costs the recipient upfront but can help by further reducing or eliminating co-pays and deductibles.
+You’re also not tied to just Original Medicare’s approved providers, including coverage if you travel outside the United States.

 Part C/Medicare Advantage: Medicare Advantage is another way Illinois residents can receive their Original Medicare.
-The way this works is private health care providers have to follow the rules of Original Medicare.
+These plans work because private health care providers have to follow the rules of Original Medicare.
 You’ll pay an out-of-pocket premium for this.
-However, depending on what’s offered in your exact area, it could be advantageous to choose this option.
+However, choosing this option could be advantageous depending on plan availability in your area.

 Part D: Medication can be expensive.
 So a Part D plan, which covers your prescription drugs, is attractive to many senior citizens who want more stabilized costs.
 Recipients can be in different tiers of Part D coverage based on their individual needs.

-Another important note is that if you’re in a Medicare Advantage plan, it’s possible to get Part D included with Parts A&B.
+Another important note is that if you’re in a Medicare Advantage plan, you can get Part D included with Parts A&B.

-One thing all these supplemental plans have in common is the price will differ depending on what coverage you ultimately choose and where you live within Illinois.
+All these supplemental plans have in common that the price will differ depending on what coverage you choose and where you live within Illinois.
 So those in Chicago will be eligible for a different rate than their counterparts in Springfield or Rockford, for instance.